 Our organic cotton is processed using Global Organic Textile Standard (GOTS) approved inks and dyes, which are free from chlorine bleach, toxic heavy metals, formaldehyde and aromatic solvents.
 We use GOTS approved washes for our organic cotton garments from lightweight jersey to denim.
 Our handknits are dyed with low impact, metal free dyes to ensure environmentally responsible yarns.
 These processes ensure sustainable use and treatment of water.

 Responsibly Sourced Trims

-Our buttons are made in Italy from recycled hemp.
+We source natural agoya shell buttons from Japan, and natural corozo nut and recycled hemp buttons from Italy.
 Our denim tacks and sliders are nickel-free and made in Germany.
 Trims are tested by OEKO-TEX for harmful substances and come under the Eco-Management and Audit Scheme (EMAS) and ISO 14000 environmental management standard.

 Take Back Program

 To reduce garments going to landfill, we offer a take back programme for our clothing and swimwear.
 We are currently in research and development, exploring options for recycling and repurposing in the most sustainable way.

 We need your help.
 Return your garments to our Wellington or Newmarket stores.
 For online customers, please organise your return with email@example.com.